0

 Positive youth, families and communities

-Communities and families can build positive relationships and environments for children and youth so they grow into healthy and productive citizens.
+Communities and families can build positive relationships and environments for children and youth to help them grow into healthy and productive citizens.

 Promote safe, stable, nurturing families and communities by building: